KnightMollo/w4121.github.io/project.md

 * If you do not have a team, simply turn in a sheet with your name and we will match you up.

 #### Prospectus
-Your reserach prospectus will contain an overview of the research problem, _your hypothesis_, first pass at related work, a description of how you plan to complete the project, and metrics to decide _if it worked_.
+Your research prospectus will contain an overview of the research problem, _your hypothesis_, first pass at related work, a description of how you plan to complete the project, and metrics to decide _if it worked_.
 A good prospectus is basically the skeleton of the full report.
 It is _highly recommended_ that you come to office hours to discuss project ideas before writing the prospectus.

 Your prospectus should follow the example: